Who has recorded the most Copland? You may be surprised!

 Album covers of Aaron Copland recordings by the London Symphony Orchestra

 I bet you if I asked 100 people the question “Who has recorded the most pieces by Aaron Copland?” the most common answer by a very long way would be the New York Philharmonic conducted by Leonard Bernstein.
-They would surely be the most obvious candidates?
 However, the actual answer is slightly surprising.
 Not an American orchestra at all.
 In fact it is the London Symphony Orchestra who are way out ahead having recorded 28 of Copland’s works.
 That’s six more than the NYPO.

 Interestingly, in joint third place (with 17 recorded pieces) are the St Louis Symphony Orchestra and the BBC Philharmonic.
 So two UK orchestras in the top four!
 It just goes to show then that we think an awful lot of Aaron Copland in the UK.